phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

-#Number of Clinton Tweets: 130993
+#Total Number of Tweets: 401485
-#Number of Trump Tweets: 97012
+#Number of Clinton Tweets: 131319
-#Number of Sanders Tweets: 87780
+#Number of Trump Tweets: 97296
-#Number of Cruz Tweets: 65935
+#Number of Sanders Tweets: 88021
-#Number of Rubio Tweets: 14476
+#Number of Cruz Tweets: 66145
-#Number of Carson Tweets: 4182
+#Number of Rubio Tweets: 14508
-#Total Number of Tweets:
+#Number of Carson Tweets: 4196
 #Current Stream Started at Fri Feb 12 00:58:01 MST
 ---
 ---